hippie-cycling/K4TOOLS/README.md

 It is suspected that K4 might be a two layer cipher.
 XOR (based on 5 bit ASCII) has been implemented as it is a promising reversible operation that can be easily performed on paper.
 It also supports the main non-reversible boolean operations (AND, OR, NAND...).

-Base 5 mod 26 addition of two strings is also supported.
+Base 5 mod 26 subtraction of two strings is also supported, another reversible operation.

+Note that the results from the previus operations are mapped to (A-Z) ASCII or (65-90) decimal.

 ## Single string analysis and manipulation

 A variety of commonly used string analysis and manipulation is supported:
 - IoC (English).
 	- Tells you the IoC of the input cypher.
-It will notify if the value is close to English
+It will notify if the value is close to English (0.065)
 - Transposition.
 	- Transposes each character (n) positions based on the provided alphabet.
 - Reversion.